MukurtuCMS/mukurtucms/sites/all/modules/contrib/term_merge/README.txt

 The term merging may happen in 2 flavors.
 You can either manually indicate what terms should be merged or you can use duplicate suggestion tool for this purpose.
-This tool intends to scan your vocabulary and detect such terms that are likely to be duplicates.
+This tool intends to scan your vocabulary and to detect such terms that are likely to be duplicates.
 You will then only review the list of suggested duplicates and will schedule for merging only those that actually are duplicates.
-The heuristics through which duplicate tool determines potential synonymous terms are made to be extendible by other modules.
+The heuristics through which duplicate tool determines potential synonymous terms are made to be extensible by other modules.
 Refer to Term Merge advanced help if you want to write a custom one, though the module itself ships with the following heuristics:
 * search by the same name